percona/k8spsmdb-docs/docs/backups-pitr.md

 updates [to the cloud storage](backups-storage.md).

-Starting from the Operator version 1.15.0, point-in-time recovery functionality can be used as with logical backups, so with physical ones.
+Starting from the Operator version 1.15.0, point-in-time recovery functionality can be used with both logical and physical backups.
 Previous versions supported point-in-time recovery only with logical backups.

 To be used, it requires setting the [backup.pitr.enabled](operator.md#backup-pitr-enabled)